-Talk to a Workers’ Compensation Lawyer in Riverdale, GA for Free Today
+Talk to a Workers’ Compensation Attorney in Riverdale, GA for Free Today

 At John Foy & Associates, we are dedicated to getting injured workers the benefits to which they are legally entitled.
-Contact us today and we’ll talk about the details of your case (and how we can help you) during a FREE, no-risk consultation.
+So contact us today, and we’ll talk about the details of your case and how we can help you during a free, no-risk consultation.

-To schedule your consultation today and get matched with the best workers’ comp lawyer for your case, call (404) 400-4000 or contact us online.
-We are available 24 hours a day, seven days a week to take your call.
+To schedule your consultation today and get matched with the best workers’ compensation lawyer for your case, call or contact us online.
+We are available 24 hours a day, seven days a week, to take your call.